brad945/Bradley_BlueStampPortfolio/index.md

 - What your plan is to complete your project -->

 <!--**Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**-->

+My project is a lie detector, and it functions using an Arduino Nano and the Arduino IDE software.
+So far I have made a basic breadboard and successfully written some basic code that lights up the LEDs whenever there is a "change" in the input.
+There are 3 LEDs, a 2k resistor, and 6 wires in total.
+3 of the wires go to the 3 LEDs, one acts as a ground cable to connect the LEDs to the Nano chip, and the remaining two are for the user's finger skin inputs.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/iHqNppQKoe8" title="Bradley T. Milestone 1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>